reddylee/GitStudy/README.txt

 # git restore --staged <file>..." to unstage

-# git commit -m ' ' to commit files
+# git commit -m ' ' to commit

-# git log to see the log (record)
+# git log
-# git log --oneline to see the log in concise
+# git log --oneline to see what you have done

+# git checkout b5d72f2

+# git revert b5d72f2  to discard changes